newyorkCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 • The subject's designee

-• The subject's parole officer if the individual is arrested while on parole or probation
+• The subject's parole officer is notified if the individual is arrested while on parole or probation

 • A law enforcement agency with a court order